 - If there is a direct connection between the job and illness

 - The illness can be reliably traced to employment as the cause

 - The illness does not arise from a condition workers would have been exposed to outside of employment

 Learn more about how COVID-19 relates to workers’ compensation insurance.

-Coverage is especially important for small businesses.
+Small businesses can greatly benefit from workers’ compensation insurance.
 Since small businesses are typically more financially vulnerable than larger businesses, the consequences of a claim can have a great impact.
 Without coverage, a small business will have to pay for any fees that result from the claim out of pocket, which could be detrimental to a small company.

 Do I Need Coverage for Contract Workers?

 Workers’ compensation insurance benefits are generally for W2 employees.
 Independent contractors typically do not qualify for benefits.
 Your insurance provider can help you understand state laws and coverage specifics for your business.